taosdata/taos-connector-dotnet/README.md

 The parameters supported by `ConnectionStringBuilder` are as follows:
 * protocol: connection protocol, optional value is Native or WebSocket, default is Native
-* host: the address of the running instance of TDengine,
+* host: the address of the running instance of TDengine or taosadapter,
-    * When protocol is WebSocket, host is the URL of TDengine WebSocket service, such as `ws://localhost:6041/ws`.
-If it contains special characters, URLEncoding is required.
-    * When protocol is Native, host is the address of the TDengine running instance, such as `localhost`
+* port: The port of the running instance of TDengine or taosadapter.
+  * When using WebSocket without SSL, the default is 6041.
+  * When using WebSocket with SSL, the default is 443.
-* port: The port of the running instance of TDengine.
-The default is 6030.
-It is only valid when the protocol is Native.
+* useSSL: Whether to use SSL, the default is false, only valid when the protocol is WebSocket
+* token: The token used to connect to TDengine Cloud, only valid when the protocol is WebSocket
 * username: username to connect to TDengine
 * password: password to connect to TDengine
 * db: database connected to TDengine